-In "Beato Angelico" angus showed a blurry, miscolored, image of Xadhoom as part of a news broadcast.
+In "Beato Angelico" Angus showed a blurry, miscolored, image of Xadhoom as part of a news broadcast.
 But, near the end of the issue, it's stated that there were gigabytes of pictures.
 If so, surely he'd have something better....

-Not necessarily: most of their data was stated to be about the Evronians, and given how sneaky Xadhoom is they probably had just one occasion, when, during the events of issue #17, she was hallucinating that everyone was an Evronian.
+Not necessarily: most of their data was stated to be about the Evronians, and given how sneaky Xadhoom is when on Earth they probably had just one occasion, when, during the events of issue #17, she was hallucinating that everyone was an Evronian.
 That picture shows her charging an energy blast, so chance is she encountered one of their information-searching teams, mistook them from Evronians, and when she confronted them they managed to take that one picture before being hit by said blast...

 In the Bad Future caused by the Raider's Death, Trip, his son, is adopted by the Organization to take his place, and becomes the Gryphon.
 However, "Raider" is actually the title given to the best agent of the Organization.
 So why didn't Trip get it (especially given it was his dad's title)?